abdalhamedemad/The-Wild-Oasis-Website/Readme2.md

 ## Fetching data in nextjs

 - BETTER to fetch data at Server components and passed to client component as a props

+## context api

+- context api will be only available for client components bec it contains hooks ...

+## making endpoint Api in nextjs

+- by Making a folder and inside the folder make file names route.js